lokori/flask-vuln/README.md

 Enjoy the puzzles at ```http://localhost:5000```

+# Running properly for other people

 If you run this for other people, somewhere, you should add ```--host=0.0.0.0``` to flask command parameters to listen for all IP addresses.
 Please understand that doing so puts the machine at risk where you run this application and take appropriate measures.

+## "Professional" setting

+Flask is a single-threaded development server.
+Which means it hangs and sucks in a workshop setting.
+As a remedy, do something like this:

+1. Setup Ubuntu server on EC2, proper firewalls etc.
+2. Configure host ip for Ansible
+3. ```ansible-playbook playbook.yml -i hosts```
+4. ```run-gunicorn.sh```

+This runs it through [Gunicorn](http://gunicorn.org/) which is a better implementation for multi-threaded web server.

 # About vulnerability scanners